 On September 6, 2021, the Young environmental chemistry Forum (JUF) took place online for the first time and under the leadership of the youth organization of the Division, the young environmental chemistry & ecotoxicology (jUCÖT), which was founded in April of this year.
 The JUF was introduced by an exciting lecture on the topic of "Biocides in bream, hardware stores and authorities - interaction between research, policy advice and enforcement" by Stefanie Wieck from the Federal Environment Agency in Dessau-Roßlau.
 Afterwards, seven young scientists and young professionals presented their research on the topics of transformation processes, instrumental and effect-related analytics and nanotechnology/nanoparticles.
 The virtual audience also included curious young scientists and students without their own lecture who took the opportunity to get a taste of the conference atmosphere and ask questions.
 After each lecture there was a lively discussion and question session among the 15 participants.

-The third edition of the Forum of Young Environmental Scientists took place from June 19th to 21st, 2017 in Münster and was organized by the Division together with the Young Chemists' Forum Münster.
+The third edition of the Young Environmental Scientists' Forum took place from June 19-21, 2017 in Münster and was organized by the Division together with the JCF (Young Chemistry Forum) Münster.
 Presentations and posters on all topics in the field of environmental chemistry and ecotoxicology were welcome, from analysis to effects, from soil to water to air, from measurement to modeling, from evaluation to regulation.

-After the great success of the premiere in 2013, the Division invited participants to the second Forum of Young Environmental Scientists at Blomberg Castle from 22 to 24 June 2015 - again under the direction of Prof. Dr. Christine Achten.
-Presentations and posters on all topics from the field of environmental chemistry and ecotoxicology , such as environmental analysis and tools for impact assessment, problematic substances in the environment, environmental monitoring of chemicals, chemodynamics in water and sediment, bioavailability, transformation processes, air pollution and aerosols, environmental compartment distribution, effects of individual substances and mixtures, effects on communities, biodiversity, aquatic and terrestrial ecosystems, ecotoxicological modelling, risk assessment and QSAR, material flow management and environmental legislation, technical solutions and socio-ecological approaches were welcome.
+Following the great success of the premiere in 2013, the Division hosted the second Forum of Young Environmental Scientists at Blomberg Castle from June 22-24, 2015 – again under the direction of Prof. Dr. Christine Achten.
+Presentations and posters on all topics in the field of environmental chemistry and ecotoxicology were welcome, including environmental analytics and tools for impact assessment, problematic substances in the environment, environmental monitoring of chemicals, chemodynamics in water and sediment, bioavailability, transformation processes, air pollution and aerosols, environmental compartment distribution, effects of individual substances and mixtures, effects on communities, biodiversity, aquatic and terrestrial ecosystems, ecotoxicological modeling, risk assessment and QSAR, material flow management and environmental legislation, technical solutions, and socio-ecological approaches.

-To improve the networking of young environmental scientists in Germany, the Forum of Young Environmental Scientists took place for the first time from May 27th to 29th, 2013 at the Burghotel Blomberg.
-23 participants from Germany and Austria from a wide range of fields in environmental chemistry and ecotoxicology were given the opportunity to present their work to an interested specialist audience and to discuss it together.
-The event organized by the GDCh Division of Environmental Chemistry & Ecotoxicology covered the topics of analysis, pollutant distribution in the environment, pollutant transformation, pollutant effects on organisms, chemical assessment, etc. and was led by Prof. Dr. Christine Achten (University of Münster).
+To improve networking among young environmental scientists in Germany, the Forum of Young Environmental Scientists took place for the first time from May 27-29, 2013, at the Burghotel Blomberg.
+Twenty-three participants from Germany and Austria, representing a wide range of fields in environmental chemistry and ecotoxicology, had the opportunity to present their work to an interested professional audience and discuss it together.
+The event, organized by the GDCh Division of Environmental Chemistry & Ecotoxicology, covered topics such as analytics, pollutant distribution in the environment, pollutant transformation, pollutant effects on organisms, and chemical assessment, among others, and was chaired by Prof. Dr. Christine Achten (University of Münster).

 This page has been machine translated.
 If you have any feedback or comments please feel free to contact us.